Until Tuesday evening: For every two identical hedge shrubs you buy, the third one is free!

 Thunbergia, several flower colours.

-Easy to grow, this tropical perennial needs heat, light, water, and a light, draining, humus-bearing soil to thrive.
+Easy to cultivate, this tropical perennial needs warmth, light, water, and a light, draining, humus-bearing soil to thrive.
 To bloom well, it will appreciate a sunny or shaded position sheltered from winds and cold drafts.

-The Black-eyed Susan grows very quickly and can cover a trellis, a gazebo, a lattice, or a pyramid stake in the middle of a summer bed in just a few weeks.
-If not trained, it can also form an original ground cover at the foot of shrubs.
+The Black-eyed Susan grows very quickly and clothes a trellis, a pergola, a lattice, or a pyramid stake in just a few weeks amidst a summer bed.
+Untrained, it can also form an original groundcover at the foot of shrubs.

 Main species and varieties